WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/cross_compile.md

 │       └── src
 ```

 The `tros_ws/robot_dev_config` path contains the configuration and script files needed for code fetching, compilation, and packaging.
 The `tros_ws/src` path stores the fetched code.
-The `sysroot_docker` path contains the header files and libraries required for cross-compilation, corresponding to the `root` directory of the Horizon RDK.
+The `sysroot_docker` path contains the header files and libraries required for cross-compilation, corresponding to the `/` directory of the Horizon RDK.
 For example, the path for the media library in `sysroot_docker` is `sysroot_docker/usr/lib/hbmedia/`, while the path in the Horizon RDK is `/usr/lib/hbmedia/`.

 During compilation, the installation path of `sysroot_docker` is specified through the `CMAKE_SYSROOT` macro in the `robot_dev_config/aarch64_toolchainfile.cmake` compilation script.

 #### 3 Cross-Compilation

-All of these operations are performed inside a docker on the development machine.
+All of these operations are performed inside the docker on the development machine.

 ```shell
 ## Compile tros.b version X3 using build.sh